Christmas 2020 – A Dozen Festive Wines!

 Château Massaya, Le Colombier, Bekaa Valley, Lebanon.
 2018

 This red wine from Massaya is their entry-level blend of 35% Cinsault and 35% Grenache with 30% Tempranillo.
-Typically Lebanese, it has the character and complexity to match with a wide range of food.
-The Massaya grapes grow at high altitude in the Bekaa valley, which is the centre for Lebanese winegrowing.
+Typically Lebanese, it has the character and complexity to match a wide range of food.
+The Massaya grapes grow at high altitudes in the Bekaa valley, the centre for Lebanese wine growing.
 These days le Colombier sees no wood and ages for about a year before release.
-There are fresh acidity and soft tannins alongside a range of fruit flavours; from strawberry and raspberry to cassis and plum.
+There are fresh acidity and soft tannins alongside various fruit flavours, from strawberry and raspberry to cassis and plum.
 Also, there are then figgy notes, pepper and brown spices on a long dry finish.
 As with most Lebanese wines, there’s a strong French influence, while the wine has a warmth and richness typical of Lebanon.
-Massaya wines are widely available in the UK, try The Grassington Wine Shop, £13.45
+Massaya wines are widely available in the UK; try The Grassington Wine Shop, £13.45

 Antonella Corda, Cannonau di Sardegna DOC, Sardinia, Italy.
 2019